Overview of the Fellowship

 Each fellowship provides up to U.S. $130,000 in support (which covers roundtrip airfare to the United States, a living allowance, funds for project-related travel, research, conferences, travel to attend The Commonwealth Fund program of fellowship seminars, health insurance, and U.S. federal and state taxes) for 10 to 12 months.
 Please note that fellows from New Zealand are required to stay for 10 months.
 Fellows from Australia, Canada, France, Germany, the Netherlands, Norway and the United Kingdom are required to stay a minimum stay of ten months, and can choose to stay for up to 12 months.

-Applicants must demonstrate a strong interest in health policy issues and submit a formal application that includes a research proposal which falls within the scope of The Commonwealth Fund's goals to promote a high-performing health care system that achieves better access, improved quality, and greater efficiency, particularly for society's most vulnerable, including low-income people, the uninsured, minority Americans, young children, and elderly adults.
+Applicants must demonstrate a strong interest in health policy issues and submit a formal application that includes a research proposal which falls within the scope of The Commonwealth Fund's goals to promote a high-performing health care system that achieves better access, improved quality, and greater efficiency, particularly for society's most vulnerable.

 Up to 11 Fellows are selected annually, typically one from Australia, one from Canada, two from France, one from Germany, one from the Netherlands, one from New Zealand, one from Norway, and three from the United Kingdom.

 Once selected, the Commonwealth Fund will assist Fellows in developing and shaping their research proposals.
 The Fund will introduce Fellows to U.S. policy experts, with whom they will be encouraged to discuss their projects to gain further feedback.
 Through its extensive network of contacts, the Fund will help identify and place Fellows with mentors who are experts in the policy areas to be studied.
 In the United States, the Fund will place each Fellow with a mentor who is based at a university, think tank, health care organization, or government agency.
 Mentors supervise Fellows' research, provide technical expertise and guidance, and facilitate access to data, colleagues, and organizations.